Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Introduction

-We assume that the set of distributions $\cal G$, which may be finite, or a hierarchical or superpopulation model, is sufficiently homogeneous in a way that justifies a common model selection.
-The data $D_{J}$ may be either one of the datasets $D_{j}$'s where $n=N_j$, or a new dataset.
-Clearly, the selected subset depends on $n$, with larger $n$ allowing larger subsets.
-Pooling together our $\cal J$ regressions we select a single model; however, we allow different coefficients for different regressions.
+We consider the following task: for $({\bf X}, Y) \sim G_J$ independent of the above datasets, we want to predict $Y$ from a given ${\bf X}$ using the sample $D_J$.
+It is natural to be interested in the multi-task of prediction for many random $D_J$'s; however, it suffices to study the prediction error for one such $D_J$.
+Since $G_J$ is random, we clearly need to consider different possible values of $n$, and random covariates.
 Our treatment of random covariates is based on a generalization of Mallows $C_p$ to random covariates that was inspired by notes generously given to us by Larry Brown (see \cite{Brown}).

-The motivating example we study concerns predicting the duration of visits of patients to specific doctors, given certain covariates that depend on the patients and the nature of the visit.
-We want to select a model such that for a doctor with $n$ observed visits ($n$ may be $N_j$ if this doctor is in our given data), we can efficiently predict the duration of a future visit.